brycepelletier/zdolshin/README.md

 ### Prerequisites
  - Python 3.6 or 3.7
  - CMake 3.8 and higher
  - Compiler with c++17 support
-   - GCC 8.1 and higher (9.1 if using mingw)
+   - GCC 8.1 and higher (9.1 if using mingw)(https://code.visualstudio.com/docs/cpp/config-mingw)
-   - Visual studion 2017 and higher
+   - Visual studio 2017 and higher
    - Clang 7 and higher (not tested)

 ## How to use: